elfhosted/docs.elfhosted.com/docs/legal/refund-policy.md

 While ElfHosted will, in good faith, attempt to resolve issues, events outside of ElfHosted's direct control, such as policy or technical changes to 3rd parties (*Plex, RealDebrid, etc*) which render the service unusable, will **not** constitute grounds for a refund.

+Any request for a discretionary refund must be accompanied by a support ticket demonstrating that the customer cooperated with troubleshooting efforts and granted ElfHosted reasonable time to resolve the issue.
+Requests submitted after cancellation, without a ticket, or from users who refused to follow support instructions will be denied.
+Where ElfHosted elects to issue a refund, it will be net of non-refundable payment-processor fees, currency conversion costs, and usage already consumed.

+ElfHosted may modify, replace, or retire individual applications, bundles, or integrations at any time.
+If a third-party vendor, API, or upstream provider (including but not limited to Abavia, Plex, RealDebrid, AllDebrid, cloud storage hosts, or datacenter partners) alters their service in a way that affects ElfHosted offerings, such change does **not** create refund eligibility.
+Our obligation is limited to providing a commercially reasonable alternative where feasible; if no alternative exists, standard cancellation terms apply without reimbursement.

 ## No Refunds

 To be clear, the following are example cases under which you will **not** receive a refund: